MauricioUyaguari/DataTree/README.md

   * #find

 ## searchable.rb
-One of the most useful methods that is used in SQl is where and this file contains this method which can be used with the sql sql object
+One of the most useful methods that is used in SQl is where and this file contains this method which can be used with the sql object.

 ## associations.rb